enthought/traits/docs/source/traits_user_manual/defining.rst

 **default_value** attribute, whereas Either uses the **default** attribute.
 The naming of **default_value** is consistent with other trait types.

-If a default value is not defined on Union, the default value from the first trait type will be used.

 .. index:: multiple values, defining trait with

 .. _list-of-possibl-values: